 A person wishing to file a complaint should contact the Keller Police Department in one of the following ways.

-- Call our dispatch office at 817-743-4522, after business hours and on weekends, and ask to speak to an On-Duty Supervisor
+- After business hours or on weekends, call our dispatch office at 817-743-4522 and ask to speak to an On-Duty Supervisor

 All complaints will be handled promptly.
 You will be interviewed by an assigned supervisor.